-The Learning Support Program address topics related to helping students improve their school performance.
+The Learning Support Program addresses topics related to helping students improve their school performance.
 Students are assisted to accurately recognize their learning strengths and needs, developing compensatory strategies whenever possible to minimize deficiencies.
 There is a strong emphasis on student responsibility and self-advocacy.
 Program eligibility is based on an identified learning disability or other health issues affecting school success as outlined in a current educational assessment.
 The student may refer himself/herself to the counselor, and parents and teachers may also refer a student to the for consideration and enrollment into this program.
-The High School Student Support Team (HSSST), composed of the assistant principal, counselors, English as a Second Language and learning support teachers, determines final enrollment based on appropriateness for the program.